Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 #2789, b.
 11 October 1876, d.
 9 October 1953

-Edith Annie Booth was born on 11 October 1876.1,2 She married Rev Henry George Malebysse Smith, son of Charles Thomas Smith and Julia Emily Greathead, in 1908.2 She died on 9 October 1953 aged 76.1,2
+Edith Annie Booth was born on 11 October 1876.1,2 She married Rev Henry George Malebysse Smith, son of Charles Thomas Smith and Julia Emily Greathead, in 1908.2 Edith died on 9 October 1953 aged 76.1,2

 Sources of Information